Искусство

 Indications for Microsurgical Reconstruction

-• Consequences of osteomyelitis or necrotizing infections with extensive tissue destruction
+Consequences of osteomyelitis or necrotizing infections with extensive tissue destruction

-• Neurofibromatosis with severe facial deformities
+Neurofibromatosis with severe facial deformities

-Two Primary Methods
+Two Main Methods

-Free Flap Transfer with Microsurgical Technique
+Free Flap Transfer Using Microsurgical Technique

 Revascularized Bone Grafting

-Transplantation of a living bone graft with its own blood supply.
-Unlike conventional bone grafting, revascularized bone receives its own blood flow at the recipient site — ensuring reliable engraftment for large defects and in irradiated tissues.
-The fibular osteocutaneous flap is most commonly used, enabling subsequent dental implant placement.
+This involves transplantation of a living bone graft with its own blood supply.
+Unlike conventional bone grafting, revascularized bone receives its own blood flow in the recipient area.
+This ensures reliable integration in large defects and in irradiated tissues.

 Risks and Complications